FourThievesVinegar/solderless-microlab/docs/index.md

 The Microlab is designed to load a recipe for a chemical reaction, and automate the temperature control, ingredient addition, and stirring that are needed for many simple reactions.
 This can be used as an important step in making medicinal compounds in your own home or workshop.

-This document is a set of instructions for building one for yourself or members of your community.
+This project includes a set of instructions for building one for yourself or members of your community.

 ### How does a Controlled Lab Reactor (CLR) work?